 According to a survey on rewarding and recognition, 43 percent prefer to receive recognition privately on a one on one with a manager, 10 percent would prefer to receive recognition publicly in front of their peers, and 9 percent would prefer recognition privately, in written form.

 Taking employees for granted is a surefire way to drop down the levels of employee engagement.
 Recognition leads to increased motivation, a sense of pride and to increased self-confidence at work, which in turn increase employee initiatives and taking responsibility of one’s own work product.
+Recent report shows that 84% of Highly Engaged employees were recognized the last time they went above and beyond at work compared to only 25% of Actively Disengaged employees.

 A company that actively recognizes and rewards their employees is more likely to see increased levels of accountability, responsibility and leadership initiatives.